Introduction of Jiu Xiang Chong:Stink-bug or Aspongopus.

 (1).Aspongopus chinensis Dallas.

-Aspongopus chinensis Dallas.:insect and herb Description: The insect is commonly known as Jiǔ Xiānɡ Chónɡ.
-All oval, 1.7~2.2 cm long, 1~1.2 cm wide, the body is generally purple-black, with copper luster, head, chest backplate, and small shield plate is black.
-The head is small and slightly triangular; Compound eyes are protruding, ovoid, grow on both sides near the base; Single eye 1 pair, orange; The beak is shorter, with 6 antennae, one is thick and cylindrical, the remaining 4 are slender and flat, 2 longer than 3.
-Anteriorly narrow and posteriorly broad, leading-edge concave, trailing edge slightly arched, middle transverse, lateral Angle prominent; Surface dense fine carved point, with miscellaneous black wrinkles, both sides of the front have a considerable "eyebrow area", dark color, only the middle with a carved point.
+Description: Aspongopus chinensis Dallas, the insect is commonly known as Jiǔ Xiānɡ Chónɡ.
+The insect is elliptic, 1.7~2.2 cm long, 1~1.2 cm wide, the body is generally atropurpureus (purple black), with copper luster, head, chest backplate, and small shield plate is black.
+The head is narrow taper and slightly triangular; Compound eyes are protruding, oval (egg-shaped), grow on both sides near the base; 1 pair of ocellus (simple eye), orange; The beak is shorter, with 5 or 6 antennae, one is thick and cylindrical, the remaining 4 are slender and flat, 2 antennae are longer than other 3.
+The anterior part is narrow, and the posterior part is broad, the leading edge is concave, the trailing edge is slightly arched, the middle part is transverse, lateral side is prominent; Surface has dense fine carved points, with miscellaneous black wrinkles, both sides of the front have a considerable "eyebrow area", dark color, only the middle has a carved point.
 The small shield is big.
-Wing 2 pair, the front wing is half Coleoptera, brown-red, the end of the wings is membranous, with longitudinal veins are very dense.
-3 pairs of feet, hind foot is long, tarsal 3 segments.
+The wings are in 2 pair, the front wing is half proala crustacea, brown-red, and the end of the wings is membranous, with very dense longitudinal veins.
+3 pairs of feet, hind foot is long, tarsal has 3 segments.
 The ventral surface is covered with fine incisions and wrinkles.
 There are 2 stink holes in the anterior front of the posterior chest and abdominal plate.
-The 9th segment of the male insect is the reproductive segment, its end margin arc, the center especially arch protrusion.
+The 9th segment of the male insect is the reproductive segment, its end margin is an arc, and the center is especially arch protruding.

-Aspongopus chinensis Dallas.:living insect on a leaf Ecological environment: The adult insects have wings and can fly.
+Ecological environment: Adult insects have wings and can fly.
 The host plants are mainly calabash plants, such as squash, wax gourd, watermelon, loofah, and watermelon.
-The newly hatched nymphs (larvae) mostly live on the host plant's tendrils, leaf buds and petioles, and inhabit in the yellow withered leaves with curly folds.
-The insect takes host plant juice as food, to the adult insects dormant under the earth rocks, stone cracks, melon shed, or wall cracks in the hole in the winter.
-It is widely distributed in the south area of China including the middle and lower reaches areas of the Yangtze River, the Zhujiang river area, the southwest area, and Taiwan of China.
-It is mainly produced in provinces southwest, the Zhujiang river area, and other areas of China.
+The newly hatched nymphs (larvae) mostly live on the host plant's tendrils, leaf buds, and petioles, and inhabit the yellow withered leaves with curly folds.
+The insect takes host plant juice as food, the adult insects dormant under the earth rocks, stone cracks, melon shed, or wall cracks in the hole in the winter.
+It is widely distributed in the southern area of China including the middle and lower reaches of the Yangtze River, the Zhujiang River area, the southwest area, and east big island.
+It is mainly produced in the southwest area, the Zhujiang River area, and other areas of China.

-Aspongopus chinensis Dallas.:living insect on a leaf Growth characteristics: The adult insects have wings and can fly.
-They often pass over winter under clods of earth, stones, and crevices, and fly out in March every year.
+Growth characteristics: Adult insects have wings and can fly.
+They often pass winter under clods of earth, stones, and crevices, and fly out in March every year.

-Stink-bug:herb photo Characters of herbs: The herb is slightly hexagonal flat oval, with a length of 1.6~2 cm and a width of about 1 cm.
-The surface is brown or dark brown, slightly shiny.
-The head is small, slightly triangular with the chest, the compound eye is prominent, oval-shaped, with one pair of monocular eyes and one pair of antennae with five knots each, most of which have fallen off.
-The abdomen is brown-red to brown-black, and there are small protruding spots near the edge of each node.
-The texture of the herb is crisp, with light brown contents on the ventral surface after breaking.
+Characters of herbs: The herb is slightly hexagonal flat oval, 1.6~2 cm long, and about 1 cm wide.
+The surface is tan (chocolate brown) or brownish-black, slightly shiny.
+The head is small, slightly triangular with the chest, and the compound eye is protruding, oval (egg-shaped), with one pair of ocellus (simple eyes) and one pair of antennae with five segments each, most of which have fallen off.
+The abdomen is red brown to brownish-black, and there are small protruding spots near the edge of each segment.
+The texture of the herb is crisp, with light brown contents on the ventral surface after it is broken.
 The herb has a peculiar odor, it tastes slightly salty.
-The herb of better grade is uniform, chocolate-brown, oily, and not rotten due to insect bites.
+The herb of a better grade is uniform, tan (chocolate brown), oily, and not rotten due to moth-eaten.

 Pharmacological actions: ①.antibacterial effect by in vitro experiment; ②.strong inhibitory effect on Staphylococcus aureus, Bacillus typhi, Bacillus paratyphosus A and Dysenteria flexneri.